 Information about Idaho voting leave laws may now be found on our Idaho Leave Laws page.

-Idaho law does not require employers to provide employees with severance pay.
+Idaho labor laws do not require employers to provide employees with severance pay.
 If an employer chooses to provide severance benefits, it must comply with the terms of its established policy or employment contract.